pantheon-systems/documentation/source/content/guides/local-development/10-visual-studio-code.md

 anchorid: visual-studio-code
 ---

-This section information on how to develop your Pantheon site locally with Visual Studio Code.
+This section provides information on how to develop your Pantheon site locally with Visual Studio Code.

 [Visual Studio Code](https://code.visualstudio.com/), or **VS Code**, is an open-source code editor that runs on Windows, Linux, and Mac OS.